3 Upgrading the System

 After addressing the reported risks, run the preupgrade command again.
 In the regenerated report, verify that all serious risks are cleared.

-To better illustrate the contents of the report, consider the following examples:
+To better illustrate the contents of the report, consider the examples in the following sections:

 Python Version Issue